-according to Lutheran Church year, Bach, Bach-Archiv Leipzig, cantatas, Collegium Vocale Gent, Damien Guillon, Deborah York, Dorothee Mields, Eduard van Hengel, Hana Blazikova, Ingeborg Danz, Leipzig Bach Festival, Lutheran Church year, Mark Padmore, Peter Kooy, Phlippe Herreweghe, Thomas Hobbs
+according to Lutheran Church year, Bach, Bach-Archiv Leipzig, BWV 138, cantatas, Collegium Vocale Gent, Damien Guillon, Deborah York, Dorothee Mields, Eduard van Hengel, Hana Blazikova, Ingeborg Danz, Leipzig Bach Festival, Lutheran Church year, Mark Padmore, Peter Kooy, Phlippe Herreweghe, Thomas Hobbs, Trinity 15

 In 1723 Bach wrote cantata 138 Warum betrübst du dich, mein Herz.
 Again I prefer Herreweghe’s interpretation, but it’s not so easy to choose between his recording from 1998 (with soloists Deborah York, Ingeborg Danz, Mark Padmore, and Peter Kooij) and the one from 2013 (with soloists Hana Blazikova, Damien Guillon, Thomas Hobbs, and Peter Kooij).
 I like the soprano, alto, and tenor soloists better on the 2013 recording, but am more moved by Peter Kooij’s singing in 1998, and more taken by the slower tempo and higher sense of drama in the violins in the opening chorus on that recording.
 So I’ll offer a mix here:

 Listen to the entire 1998 recording on Youtube or listen to one long track of the 2013 recording with Hana Blazikova and Damien Guillon on YouTube.
-You can also support the artists (and this blog a little too) by purchasing the 1998 version (used copies available only) or the 2013 version on Amazon.
+Please consider supporting the artists by purchasing the 1998 version (used copies available only) or the 2013 version on Amazon.

 It is often not immediately clear what a Bach cantata is about, what the text means, or what Bach wanted to convey with it.
 In an absolutely wonderful interview (with excellent English subtitles) for the Leipzig Bach Festival, soprano Dorothee Mields says that even she, as a native German speaker, often feels the need to look at English translations, go back to the Bible texts, and read more about the subject, because she didn’t necessarily recognize the text from her children’s bible.